MakeBelieveInc/git-101/README.md

 # Git 101
 Presentation materials for Git learning session

-### Part 1: Conceptual Overview
+## Part 1: Conceptual Overview

-1. Distributed Version Control model
+### What does Distributed Version Control mean?
   1. No central authority; the "main repository" exists, but there's nothing special about it
   2. Each user has a copy of the entire change history
   3. Delta-based rather than file-based
     - Can start from initial state and construct current state from the change history
     - Concurrent development is much simpler
       - Analogy: team arithmetic

-2. Simplified workflow
-  - diagrams/vocabulary only, no demo yet
+### Simplified workflow - diagrams/vocabulary only, no demo yet
   1. Clone
   2. Branch
     - much simpler and more important to the workflow than with TFS
     - more on this in the next part
   3. Commit
   4. Pull
   5. Merge
   6. Push

-### Part 2.
-Branching and forking
+##Part 2: Branching and the version tree

-1. Git branching strategy with GitHub-style origin
+### GitFlow-like branching strategy (whiteboard diagram)
-  1. OPTIONAL: Cover forking now?
-Later during demo?
+  1. OPTIONAL: Create fork with GitHub-style origin?
+Save for demo?
+  2. Create branch
-  2. Create a branch for each feature/task - all work is done in a branch
+    - new branch for each feature/task
+    - all work is done in a branch
   3. Make changes
   4. Multiple local commits in the same branch; they're not getting pushed anywhere yet
   5. Team pushes commits to master while we're working